mnlipp/kubernetes-experience/20_prometheus/README.md

 cluster.
 It is also accessible via `kubectl proxy` using [http://localhost:8001/api/v1/namespaces/monitoring/services/http:prometheus:web/proxy/](http://localhost:8001/api/v1/namespaces/monitoring/services/http:prometheus:web/proxy/).

-Finally, we add scraping the node exporters with a pod monitor.
+Finally, we add scraping the node exporters with a pod monitor and scraping the rook-ceph-mgr with a service manager.